How to set up WooCommerce: your complete 2021 guide

 Some of these will require you to set up accounts before you can connect them to your store.
 While these are all handy solutions, it’s important to note that every store’s needs are unique, and there are lots of WooCommerce-compatible extensions and plugins to choose from.

-Plus, having unused plugins on your site can slow it down.
+Plus, having unused plugins can cause slow site speed.
 So we’d recommend skipping these installations for now, and taking your time to decide exactly which tools you require.

 Step 6: Choose a Theme for Your Store